Wheat Price Trends and Forecast

 Europe

 The European wheat market experienced fluctuations throughout the said period.
-After having a firm start at the beginning because of the high inflationary pressure, the price trendss changed momentum by the end of the first quarter as the Ukrainian shipments started arriving.
-The improvement in upstream situations also supported the downward trends.
+After having a firm start at the beginning because of the high inflationary pressure, the price trend changed momentum by the end of the first quarter as the Ukrainian shipments started arriving.
+The improvement in upstream situations also supported the downward trend.
 These patterns continued well in the second quarter as the general market sentiment was observed to be muted.

 South America